Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Introduction

 In particular, we consider two novel types of non-convex penalty (NCP) formulations - one is smooth that has squared $\ell_1$-norm minus squared $\ell_2$-norm as the penalty term, and the other one is non-smooth that has $\ell_1$-norm minus $\ell_\infty$-norm as the penalty term.
-We build theoretical conditions under which the two penalty methods can yield a feasible and meaningful solution to the considered ONMF based clustering problem.
+The two penalties lead to different theoretical properties and algorithm developments.
+We obtain theoretical conditions under which the two penalty methods can yield a feasible and meaningful solution to the considered ONMF based clustering problem.
 We also develop computationally efficient PALM algorithms to solve the penalized problems for the smooth and non-smooth NCP methods, respectively.
 It is worthy to mention that the penalized problem of the non-smooth NCP method is a non-convex and non-smooth problem with a negative infinity norm regularization.
 We propose a novel non-convex proximal operator of the negative infinity-norm function, and show that it has a simple closed-form solution.

 Extensive experiments are conducted based on a synthetic data set \cite{JNKM_2017}, the gene dataset TCGA \cite{website_TCGA,TCGA_CGCD} and the document dataset TDT2 \cite{LCCF_2011}.
-The experimental results demonstrate that the proposed both smooth and non-smooth NCP methods can provide either comparable or greatly better performance than the existing K-means based methods and ONMF based methods in \cite{Ding_Orth_2006,Pomplili_2014,Choi_ONMF_2008, HALS_2015}, and at the same time are more time efficient than most of the existing ONMF based methods.
+The experimental results demonstrate that the proposed smooth and non-smooth NCP methods can provide either comparable or greatly better performance than the existing K-means based methods and ONMF based methods in \cite{Ding_Orth_2006,Pomplili_2014,Choi_ONMF_2008, HALS_2015}, and at the same time are more time efficient than most of the existing ONMF based methods.

 {\bf Synopsis:} Section \ref{sec: onmf formulation} reviews the existing K-means and ONMF model, and presents the proposed clustering problem formulation.
 The proposed NCP optimization framework is presented in Section \ref{sec: proposed ncp}, where theoretical conditions for the smooth and non-smooth NCP methods to yield feasible stationary solutions are analyzed.
 The PALM algorithms used for solving the smooth and non-smooth penalized problems are given in Section \ref{sec:update}.
-Experimental results are presented in Section \ref{sec: sim results}, and lastly the conclusion is drawn in Section \ref{sec: conclusion}.
+Experimental results are presented in Section \ref{sec: sim results}, and lastly the conclusions are drawn in Section \ref{sec: conclusion}.

 {\bf Notation:} We use boldface lowercase letters and boldface uppercase letters to represent column vectors and matrices, respectively. $\mathbb{R}^{m \times n}$ denotes the set of $m$ by $n$ real-valued matrices.
 The $(i,j)$th entry of matrix $\Ab$ is denoted by $[\Ab]_{ij}$; the $i$th element of vector $\ab$ is denoted by $(\ab)_i$ or $a_i$.
 Superscript $\top$ stands for matrix transpose.
 For a matrix $\Ab \in \mathbb{R}^{m \times n}$, its column vectors are denoted by $\ab_j \in \mathbb{R}^{m}$, $j=1,\ldots,n$, and its row vectors are denoted by $\wt\ab_i \in \mathbb{R}^{n}$, $i=1,\ldots,m$; that is, $\Ab =